Getting Started

 1.2.
 Configure the Autosampler Sampling Options

 ✅ Select the source to sample.
-If it's an internal source, such as a program or plugin, select Record from: Resample L + R
+If it's an internal source, such as a program or plugin, select Record from: Resample L + R, then choose the program/plugin name in Program name.
+Alternatively, you can select an external recording source to record an external instrument.

-✅ Name your instrument, for example, My Instrument
+✅ Name your instrument, for example, My Instrument:

 1.3.
 Start Sampling